srobo/volunteer-emails/SR2022/2022-04-27-volunteer-wrap-up.md

 Additionally, if you have any thoughts regarding the competition that you want to discuss with someone, feel free to message us on Slack [(Join slack here)](Slack_join_link).
 We had different people in charge of different aspects of the event, so the best person to speak to depends on your question:
 - Volunteering: Andy Barrett-Sprot
-- The Game: Alistair Lynn
+- The Game/Matches: Alistair Lynn
 - The Venue: Andy Barrett-Sprot
 - Logistics: Will Barber
 - Production: Tyler Ward